United States Note: Characteristics

 Like all U.S. currency, United States Notes were produced in a large sized format until 1929, at which time the notes' sizes were reduced to the small-size format of the present day.
 Per the Treasury Department Appropriation Bill of 1929, notes issued before October 1928 were 7 7/16×3 9/64 inches and later issues were to be 6 5/16×2 11/16 inches, which allowed the Treasury Department to produce 12 notes per 16 1/4×13 1/4 inch sheet of paper that previously would yield 8 notes at the old size.

 The original large-sized Civil War issues were dated 1862 and 1863, and issued in denominations of $1, $2, $5, $10, $20, $50, $100, $500 and $1,000.
 The United States Notes were dramatically redesigned for the Series of 1869, the so-called Rainbow Notes.
 The notes were again redesigned for the Series of 1874, 1875 and 1878.
 The Series of 1878 included, for the first and last time, notes of $5,000 and $10,000 denominations.
 The final across-the-board redesign of the large-sized notes was the Series of 1880.
 Individual denominations were redesigned in 1901, 1907, 1917 and 1923.

 On small-sized United States Notes, the U.S. Treasury Seal and the serial numbers are printed in red (contrasting with Federal Reserve Notes, where they appear in green).
 By the time the treasury adopted the small-size format in 1928, the Federal Reserve System had existed for fifteen years and there had been a decline in the need for United States Notes; the notes were mainly issued in $2 and $5 denominations in the Series years of 1928, 1953, and 1963.
 There was a limited issue of $1 notes in the Series of 1928, most of which were released in 1948 in Puerto Rico, and an issue of $100 notes in the Series year of 1966, mainly to satisfy the legacy legal requirement of maintaining the mandated quantity in circulation after the $2 and $5 denominations had been discontinued in August 1966.
-The BEP also printed but did not issue $10 notes in the 1928 Series.
+The Bureau of Engraving and Printing also printed but did not issue $10 notes in the 1928 Series.
 An example was displayed at the 1933 Worlds Fair in Chicago.

-Section 5119(b)(2) of Title 31, United States Code, was amended by the Riegle Community Development and Regulatory Improvement Act of 1994 (Public Law 103-325) to read as follows: "The Secretary shall not be required to reissue United States currency notes upon redemption."
+Section 5119(b)(2) of Title 31, United States Code, was amended by the Riegle Community Development and Regulatory Improvement Act of 1994 (Public Law 103–325) to read as follows: "The Secretary shall not be required to reissue United States currency notes upon redemption."
 This does not change the legal tender status of United States Notes nor does it require a recall of those notes already in circulation.
 This provision means that United States Notes are to be canceled and destroyed but not reissued.
 This will eventually result in a decrease in the amount of these notes outstanding.